 USCG APPROVES OFFICIAL ELECTRONIC CHARTS

 The U.S. Coast Guard issued the following press release regarding the use of electronic charts and publications instead of paper charts, maps and publications.
-In addition, you may view the Navigation and Vessel Inspection Circular, NVIC 01-16.
+In addition, you may view the Navigation and Vessel Inspection Circular, NVIC 01-16 with Change 1.